oglotov/exposed-pagination/README.md

 - **Sorting Support**: Sort query results based on multiple fields and directions.
 - **Page Information**: Access detailed pagination information like total pages, current page index, and more.
 - **Ktor Integration**: Extract pagination directives from Ktor requests with a single function call.
+- **Flexible Pagination**: Support for both page-based and position-based pagination.

 **Note: The library is designed to work with Exposed DSL queries.
 There is no support for DAO:**